kataras/iris/README.md

 ### Q: What makes iris significantly [faster](#benchmarks)?
 *    First of all Iris is builded on top of the [fasthttp](https://github.com/valyala/fasthttp)
 *    Make use of the algorithm which the BSD's kernel uses for internal routing
-*    Iris can detect what features are used and what don't and optimized itself before server run
+*    Iris can detect what features are used and what don't and optimize itself

 ## Contributors